Nitin787876/qrcode-generate/README.md

-This Code For automated with the python and mysql.
+This Code an automated with the python and mysql.